 Causes of Prader-Willi syndrome

 Humans have 23 pairs of chromosomes, with one set inherited from each parent.
 Research indicates that missing genes on chromosome 15, contributed by the father, cause Prader-Willi syndrome.
-The loss can happen in four ways, including:
+This can happen in four ways:

 - The father’s chromosome 15 is altered – usually, genes are deleted.
 This is the most common cause, accounting for between 60 and 70 per cent of cases.